grizlibier/wcomf/README.md

 -> made the start harder by lowering stats you start with

+-> reworked the way food and water works

+-> reworked leveling scripts

 - Bugfixing (in process)

 -> reworked deathscreens to work properly

--> reworked the way food and water works

 - New monsters (in process)